Harald-U/istio-test/README.md

-## minimal istio request routing sample on minikube
+## Minimal Istio request routing sample on Minikube

-i used this scenario to test the behaviour ingress traffic routing (used for blue/green and canary deployments). in the end it is made up of two applications: web-api in 2 versions (v1 and v2) and a frontend that simply passes request thru to web-api.
+I used this scenario to test the behaviour ingress traffic routing (used for blue/green and canary deployments).
+In the end it is made up of two applications: Web-API in 2 versions (v1 and v2) and a Frontend that simply passes request thru to web-api.

-## web-api
+## Web-API

-the web-api application reads a string ("Version 1" or "Version 2") from an environment variable that is set in the deployment.yaml and returns that string when called with the URI /test:
+the Web-API application reads a string ("Version 1" or "Version 2") from an environment variable that is set in the deployment.yaml and returns that string when called with the URI /test:

 ```
 curl http://192.168.99.100:31380/test